elizangelaxavier/Microsoft-DP200/instructions/dp-200-02_instructions.md

 1. A screen appears stating Azure Data Lake Storage Gen2 is now available in Storage Explorer, click on the **Download Azure Storage Explorer** link.

-1. You are taken to the following web page for [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) where there is a button that states **Download Storage Explorer free**. click on this button.
+1. You are taken to the following web page for [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) where there is a button that states **Download now**. click on this button.

 1. In the Microsoft Edge dialog box click **Save**, when the download is complete, click on **View downloads**, in the download screen in Microsoft Edge, click on **Open folder**.
 This will open the Downloads folder.